kubecost/docs/allocation-api.md

 * `sharedNamespaces` (optional) provide a comma separated list of namespaces (e.g. kube-system) to be allocated to other tenants.
 These resources are evenly allocated to other tenants as `sharedCost`.
 * `sharedLabelNames` (optional) provide a comma separated list of kubernetes labels (e.g. app) to be allocated to other tenants.
 Must provide corresponding set of label values in `sharedLabelValues`.
 * `sharedLabelValues` (optional) label value (e.g. prometheus) associated with `sharedLabelNames` parameter.
-* `sharedSplit` (optional) Shared costs are split evenly across tenants unless `weighted` is passed.
-When allocating shared costs on a weighted bases, these expenses distributed based on the resource costs of the individual pods the particular aggregation, e.g. namespace.
+* `sharedSplit` (optional) Shared costs are split evenly across tenants unless `weighted` is passed for this request parameter.
+When allocating shared costs on a weighted basis, these expenses are distributed based on the resource costs of the individual pods in the particular aggregation, e.g. namespace.
 * `disableCache` this API caches recently fetched data by default.
 Set this variable to `false` to avoid cache entirely.

 <a name="filter-params"></a>